ActiveInferenceInstitute/ActiveInferenceJournal/GuestStream/GuestStream_049/Transcripts/Prose/gs049-1_ActInf GuestStream 049.1 ~  Clickbait, consciousness science, and responsible journalism.m4a.sentences.csv_transcript.md

 Yeah, yeah.
 And I would say like pre-registration also.
 I mean, Megan, I don't know what your rule of thumb is for this, but if people, you know, plan for the study and how they're going to analyze it ahead of time, that is usually a really good sign.
-I mean, basically what you're just saying, but just like stamp of "we promise we did this"
+I mean, basically what you're just saying, but just like stamp of "we promise we did this ahead of time"

 31:19 _Megan:_
-[?] prevents HARKing, hypothesizing after the fact [Hypothesizing After the Results are Known], right?
+Yeah, prevents HARKing, hypothesizing after the fact [Hypothesizing After the Results are Known], right?

 31:23 _Daniel:_
 Yeah, it was kind of cool to see metascience, and also maybe kind of bibliographic analyses, looking at different trends in literature, but then also going beyond the peer-reviewed literature to looking at the real trends that influence people who are outside of the profession.